Nadeem743894/Datacentric/README.md

 - [ ] Move reusable code into a callable module in [this directory](./code/src/FeatureTransformation/)
 - [ ] Define feature sets in the [Data Definition](/docs/Data%20Reports/Data%20Defintion.md)
 - [ ] Log new features for version control with [DVC](/docs/Guidance/DVC.md)
+- [ ] Review your [data strategy](/docs/2.DataAcquisitionAndPreparation/DataStrategy.md) and make changes where necessary.
+- [ ] Can the project continue?

 ### Model Building